Fasuto1st/web-chart/README.md

 #Practice create chart <br>
-use apexcharts and get data from api
+use apexcharts and get data from melivecode api